BLCM/BLCMods/Borderlands 2 mods/LollosaurusRex/Ammo Mod/readme.md

 ### Ammo Mod 1.1 by Lollo for BL2 and TPS

-With help from many people on the Shadowevil discord

-and the authors of the Unofficial Community Patch
+With help from many people on the Shadowevil discord and the authors of the Unofficial Community Patch.

 This modifies the amount of ammo you get from world pickups.